Nodes and terminology¶

 To use the variable in the script, simply drag it to the canvas to create a getter:

-Likewise, hold Control (Command on Mac) to drop a setter:
+Likewise, hold Ctrl (or Cmd on macOS) to drop a setter:

 It is also possible to create your own signals in a script and use them.
 For this, do the same steps you did for variables in the previous step, except for Signals: